Can I get a mortgage on a fixed term or zero hours contract

 You won’t get that whole of market service on the High Street.
 There, an advisor only has access to their employer's particular mortgage range.

-If you're in a fixed term contract, you may want to consider taking to your employer.
+If you're in a fixed-term contract, you may want to consider talking to your employer.
 If they're amenable, they might offer you your next contract in a different way.

 Mortgage providers do look at time served in a specific industry.
 After your current contract expires, you'll have that.